How can sedation help?

 IV Sedation

 This form of sedation induces a more dream-like state compared to inhalation and is administered by our fully qualified IV sedationist.
-However, similar to inhalation, patients are still fully capable of hearing and responding to questions.
+However, like inhalation, patients are still fully capable of hearing and responding to questions.

 Unlike inhalation sedation, IV sedation typically requires several hours before you can completely return to normal.
-An escort home and down time after your appointment is always recommended for patients opting to have IV sedation.
-However, the recovery is not as unpleasant of general anaesthasia (GA).
+An escort home and downtime after your appointment is always recommended for people opting to have IV sedation.
+However, the recovery is not as unpleasant of general anaesthesia (GA).

 Inhalation Sedation